CD14

-CD14 (cluster of differentiation 14) is a human protein made mostly by macrophages as part of the innate immune system.
+CD14 (cluster of differentiation 14) is a surface membrane protein made mostly by macrophages as part of the innate immune system.
 It helps to detect bacteria in the body by binding lipopolysaccharide (LPS), a pathogen-associated molecular pattern (PAMP).
+It is highly expressed on monocytes and macrophages, and at lower levels on neutrophils and dendritic cells.

 CD14 exists in two forms, one anchored to the membrane by a glycosylphosphatidylinositol (GPI) tail (mCD14), the other a soluble form (sCD14).
 Soluble CD14 either appears after shedding of mCD14 (48 kDa) or is directly secreted from intracellular vesicles (56 kDa).

 The x-ray crystal structure of human CD14 reveals a monomeric, bent solenoid structure containing a hydrophobic amino-terminal pocket.

-CD14 was the first described pattern recognition receptor.

 Function

 CD14 acts as a co-receptor (along with the Toll-like receptor TLR 4 and MD-2) for the detection of bacterial lipopolysaccharide (LPS).
 CD14 can bind LPS only in the presence of lipopolysaccharide-binding protein (LBP).